 Pick one habit at a time that you would like to swap for a productive habit and make a conscious effort to create a new and productive habit.
 It’s okay to make mistakes, and totally okay for some days to still go all wrong.

 Just becoming more conscious of your habits will help you work towards being more productive.
 And every small change is a step in the right direction.

-Before long you will have less unproductive days and more a more accomplished schedule.
+Before long you will have fewer unproductive days and a more accomplished schedule.

 More productivity posts you’ll enjoy: